Canonicity of Proofs in Constructive Modal Logic: A Canonical Type System for

 \section{A Canonical Type System for $\CK$}

 \aximp{\mathsf{\imp_L^{ax}}} \kimp{\mathsf{\imp_L^K}} \mlimp{\mathsf{\imp_R^*}}

-In this section we present an alternative typing system for modal $\lambda$-terms and we prove its soundness and completeness with respect to $\beta$-normal $\eta$-long terms.
-The rules in this system (called $\FCK$) are provided in \Cref{fig:focus} and are conceived to reduce the non-determinism of the typing process following the same approach of focused sequent calculi~\cite{andreoli:01,mil:vol:foc,cha:mar:str:fscd16}.
-Derivations and derivability in $\FCK$ are defined analogously to Definition~\ref{def:derivation}, using rules in $\FCK$ instead of rules in $\NDCK$.
-Note that we omit to represent $\exrule$-rules in derivations and we consider two derivation to be the same whenever they differ in the order of the $\exrule$-rules in it.
+In this section we present an alternative typing system for modal $\lambda$-terms where each term in $\normTerms$ admits exactly one typing derivation.
+The rules of this system (we call $\FCK$) are provided in \Cref{fig:focus} and are conceived to reduce the non-determinism of the typing process, following the same approach used in designing focused sequent calculi~\cite{andreoli:01,mil:vol:foc,cha:mar:str:fscd16}.
+Derivations and derivability in $\FCK$ are defined analogously to \Cref{def:derivation}, using rules in $\FCK$ instead of rules in $\NDCK$.
+We remark that the structural rules of weakening and contraction are admissible in the system.